Brandon Crawford Player Props: Giants vs. Rangers

-The San Francisco Giants, including Brandon Crawford (.179 on-base percentage in past 10 games, 96 points below season-long percentage), battle starting pitcher Andrew Heaney and the Texas Rangers at Oracle Park, Saturday at 9:05 PM ET.
+Brandon Crawford -- with an on-base percentage of .179 in his past 10 games, 96 points lower than his season-long percentage -- will be in action for the San Francisco Giants versus the Texas Rangers, with Dane Dunning on the hill, on August 13 at 4:05 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Rangers.
+In his last game he had a hitless performance (0-for-2) against the Rangers.

 Brandon Crawford Game Info & Props vs. the Rangers